miqwit/dedex/CONTRIBUTE.md

 ### Setup a dev environment with Docker

-Generate an image with the provided `Dockerfile`:
+Generate an image with the provided [Dockerfile](Dockerfile.dist) (rename it to Dockerfile and change the git name and email in it):

 ```
 docker build -t dedex-img .